Most Back Pain Can Be Relieved With Exercise

 That's my pain relieving routine and it only takes 5 minutes once you know the exercises.
 And it works every time for me.
 Try it.

-But don’t just take my word for it - read what doctors are now saying:
+Don’t just take my word for it - read what doctors say: